 What is the R&D tax credit?

-The R&D tax credit is designed to provide a tax incentive for U.S. companies to increase spending on research and development in the U.S. If a company’s activities qualify for the R&D credit, there are two ways to calculate it.
+The R&D tax credit is a tax incentive, in the form of a tax credit, for U.S. companies to increase spending on research and development in the U.S. A tax credit generally reduces the amount of tax owed or increases a tax refund.
+If a company’s activities qualify for the R&D tax credit, there are two ways to calculate it.

 Under the traditional method, the credit is 20% of the company’s current year qualified research expenses over a base amount.